 - Step 1.
 Sauté the onion in olive oil until it is soft and lightly golden.

 - Step 2.
-Add tomatoes, broth, garlic powder, sugar, salt, ground black pepper, crushed red pepper, and basil; simmer 10-12 minutes.
+Add tomatoes, broth, garlic powder, sugar, salt, ground black pepper, crushed red pepper, and basil; Close the lid and simmer 10 minutes.

 - Step 3.
 Blend until smooth using an immersion blender or regular blender.

 - Step 4.
-Stir in half-and-half (or cream/milk) and warm 2-3 minutes; taste and adjust.
+Stir in half-and-half, then warm for 2 minutes; taste and adjust.

 ♨️How To Adjust The Heat Level

-- This recipe has a subtle heat that mainly comes from crushed red pepper flakes and ground black pepper.
+- This recipe has a subtle heat, mainly from crushed red pepper flakes and ground black pepper.

 - If you like a little extra kick, stir in more ground black pepper or crushed red pepper flakes.